karagozemin/ts-sdks/.changeset/silent-zoos-matter.md

 '@mysten/ledgerjs-hw-app-sui': minor
 ---

-Add `objectIds` parameter to signTransaction for experimental clear signing display
+Add `options` parameter to the `signTransaction` method for clear signing displays